The planet and its wildlife need us to reduce our meat consumption.

-According to the United Nations, meat production is responsible for 14.5 percent of global greenhouse gas emissions — more than all forms of transportation combined.
+According to the United Nations, meat production is responsible for 14.5 percent — and, according to some studies, as much as 51 percent — of global greenhouse gas emissions, which is more than all forms of transportation combined.
 Nearly 60 percent of the carbon footprint of the average U.S. household diet comes from animal products.Learn More

 Habitat Loss, Water Use and Pollution